iroy2000/frontend-boilerplate/README.md

 node r.js -o app.build.js

+If you need to write Test, there is a test folder where you can write the Spec or test suite directly.
+It is all hooked up and you just need to provide test case.
+Currently the test case only contain the RouterTest.

 Note about micro framework
 ---------------------------
 This Frontend Boilerplate has a customized micro framework in it.
 And by default it recognized the following **backbone 'routes'**.